codeforequity-at/testmybot-sample-calculator/README.md

-# testmybot-sample-calculator
-Testmybot Sample Chatbot: Calculator
+# Testmybot Sample Chatbot: Calculator

+This is a very advanced scientific calculator, wrapped into a Chatbot!

+For demonstration purposes.